-Zonal means were calculated by determining the arithmetic average of the mole fractions in each latitudinal zone, based on consistent datasets derived as above.
+Zonal means were calculated by determining the

+arithmetic average of the mole fractions in each latitudinal zone, based on consistent datasets derived as above.
 Global and hemispheric means were calculated as the weighted averages of the zonal means taking account of the area of each latitudinal zone.

-Deseasonalized long-term trends and growth rates for the globe, each hemisphere and each latitudinal zone were calculated from the global, hemispheric and zonal means, respectively, using the low-pass filter mentioned above and the time derivatives after filtering.
+Deseasonalized long-term trends for the globe, each hemisphere and each latitudinal zone were calculated from the global, hemispheric and zonal means, respectively, using the low-pass filter mentioned above.